lassebaerlandstrand/IT2810-Book-Vault-Project-2/README.md

 ### Minimizing data flow

 To further minimize data flow between back- and frontend, we minimize the amount of data sent between back- and frontend whenever the queries are actually called.
 From front-to-backend this is done by not specifying null-arguments or parts of the queries that are not relevant.
 The same is done in the backend.
-We for example dont return authors that have 0 results under the current filter conditions.
+We for example don't return authors or publishers that have 0 results under the current filter conditions.

 ### Debounce